gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 2-i) Kill Covered: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-2-j) Merc Stained: GPAs captured, need textures to be exported;
+2-j) Merc Stained: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 2-k) Pizza Polished: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;